mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

     In recent years it has become a trend to acknowledge the traditional homelands of the Indigenous peoples of a particular area through a land acknowledgement.
-This type of activity is designed to bring more awareness and understanding of the history of Indigenous peopls and their territories.
+This type of activity is designed to bring more awareness and understanding of the history of Indigenous people and their territories.
 But a land acknowledgement should also be more than that; it should be a call to rethink one's own relationship with the environment and the histories of all peoples. [...]

-The acknowledgement itself, desplayed at the entrance of the Chicago Cultural Center, read:
+The acknowledgement itself, displayed at the entrance of the Chicago Cultural Center, read:

     Chicago is part of the traditional homelands of the Council of the Three